 Rapid and cost-effective balcony solution

 Bespoke balconies are part of the development’s exacting specification and will provide residents in upper level apartments with additional outdoor space of their own.
-Sapphire’s offsite balcony system made it possible for 22 complete balcony units, including glass balustrades and sub-deck, to be installed on site in just six hours using one crane and one installation team.
+Sapphire’s offsite balcony system made it possible for 22 complete balcony units, including glass balustrades and sub-deck, to be installed in just six hours using one crane and one installation team.
 To put this into context, that’s over ten times more than an average achievement for a project involving traditional balconies which are manufactured on site.
 Typically these can be installed at a rate of two a day and even offsite manufactured bolt-on balconies, which are faster to install at an average of six a day, cannot compare with Sapphire’s new balcony system as demonstrated on Stoll’s Staines Road project.
 Featuring a patent-pending cassette concept and innovative connections, Sapphire’s system now makes it simpler, faster and more cost effective to provide the benefits of high quality balconies for all types and sizes of residential project.

 Fast track fixing

 The balconies for Staines Road were manufactured offsite in Sapphire’s Reading production facility while connections were installed, helping to optimise overall build time.
 With the apartment building prepared, fully assembled balcony units were transported to site ready for fast track fixing to the façade using the system’s specially designed hollow slab connection details.
 Thanks to Sapphire’s innovative design and construction concept, on site works are kept to an absolute minimum: once the balcony is in position it’s simply a matter of guiding it in to location before completing the simple mechanical fixings.
+Achieving a record number of balconies installed in just six hours is not about rushing or compromising safety, it is through clever product innovation.

 Quality and control